Villa-Rentals/RentPrep-sdk/README.md

-# Intuit Quickbooks Payment API
+# RentPrep API

-[Intuit](http://intuit.com/) payment API for processing eCheck and Credit Card transactions.
+[RentPrep](https://www.rentprep.com/) API for running background and other checks on applying renters.

 This module lets you add, remove, charge, and refund Credit Cards & eChecks using Intuit in your Node.js applications.